clhedrick/kerberos/README.md

 Note that much of this is based on various code by Russ Allbery.

+For non-Rutgers people: I think kgetcred and credserv are safe to use.
+I expect to change them over the next few months, but if you're happy with what they do, I think it's OK.
+I haven't used renewd enough yet to feel safe in using it in production.
+I'd be happy to get feedback about it.

 # Goals

 1. Secure NFS.
 Make sure users can't install systems at an IP where we've exported a file system and then access all files.